Eldritch Instinct System Reference Document (v0.5)

 Saves

 A save is a roll to avoid bad outcomes from risky choices and circumstances.
-PCs roll 1d100 for an appropriate ability score.
+PCs roll a d20 for an appropriate ability score.
 If they roll equal to or under that ability score, they pass.
 Otherwise, they fail.
-91-99 is always a fail.

 For an opposed save, both the PC and their opponent make a save.
 Whoever rolls the highest number under or equal to their ability score wins the save.
-If both sides fail, the lowest result wins.
-Add any ability score above 100 to your result.
+If both sides fail, the highest result wins.
+Add any ability score above 20 to your result.

 Difficulty